 wc_get_checkout_url() . 'add-payment-method' because you will get 404 error if the above settings will be changed.

 There is a special function for this purpose

 wc_get_endpoint_url().
 The correct usage for the Add payment method page is:

-So the first parameter is the default endpoint name, you can find it of the screenshot by the way, the second parameter is usually empty and the third param is the URL we are going to add endpoint to.
+So the first parameter is the default endpoint name, you can find it on the screenshot by the way, the second parameter is usually empty and the third parameter is the URL we are going to add endpoint to.

 My account page doesn’t have a specific function, so you can only use